tmbarbour/BingoCards/README.md

 # Bingo Card Generator
 A single interactive HTML page to make watching something with a friend a little more enjoyable.

-It fills a Bingo card with a list of 'Easy', 'Middle', and 'Hard' words
+It fills a Bingo card with a entries from lists of 'Easy', 'Middle', and 'Hard' words.
+Depending on what difficulty level is chosen, the cards are filled mostly with Easy, a few Middle and token hard entries, plus a standard, 'free' middle square.

 When the page is loaded (or refreshed) it will create a new random bingo card.
-As you watch or hear the commentators click on the appropriate square.
-Can you get five in a row, either up down or diagonally before the end ?
-It can certianly make the race a little more interesting than watching one or two cars run out to a 30 second lead and lap half the field
+As you watch or hear the commentators, click on the appropriate square.
+Can you get five in a row, either up down or diagonally before the end?

 There are a couple of branches in the repository that you can try out:
 * [Formula One Racing Bingo](https://htmlpreview.github.io/?https://github.com/tmbarbour/BingoCards/blob/FormulaOne/f1bingo.html)